 There are two main Minnesota Medigap discounts available.
 Click on each link to learn more about how you can save $$$ on your new Medigap plan:

-You CANNOT keep your MN Medigap plan if move out of state
+You CAN keep your MN Medigap plan if move out of state

 Next Steps for Minnsota Medigap:

-Due to the unique Minnesota Medigap model, we recommend that you call one of our licensed agents a call at 800-930-7956 to get a quote or leave a comment below for any questions.
+Due to the unique Minnesota Medigap model, we recommend that you call one of our Senior65.com team members at 800-930-7956 to get a quote.
+Feel free to leave a comment below with questions.

-Our agents can NOT charge you a fee for a quote or enrollment.
+We cannot charge you a fee for a quote or enrollment support.